Accessibility Overlays: annoying, dangerous, misplaced

 Physical threats presented by accessibility overlays

-Immagine you have to deal with a natural disaster in your local area.
-You are trying to read reports that are occuring in realtime, and a fire is rappidly moving near you.
+Imagine you have to deal with a natural disaster in your local area.
+You are trying to read reports that are occurring in Realtime, and a fire is rapidly moving near you.
 You have minutes to discover if you need to evacuate and make plans.
-You load up a local government emergency notification site, and try to start reading the alerts about active evacuation zones. instead of receiving crutial information about the fire occuring near you, your computer tells you to press alt+b to activate some tool.
+You load up a local government emergency notification site, and try to start reading the alerts about active evacuation zones. instead of receiving crucial information about the fire occurring near you, your computer tells you to press alt+b to activate some tool.
 You recently went blind, so you have no idea what alt+b means and you are just barely learning how to handle computer tasks as a blind person. not wanting to use this tool, you try doing what you learned in your training, and press 1 to move to the heading level 1 on the page.
 This works, and you think you are going to be able to find the content you need.
 You start reading the content.
 The tool that previously annoyed you moves you away from where you are reading, and throws your focus to itself telling you to activate it. so you try to ignore it again and read the content.
 You try this a couple more times, only to finally give up and press enter out of frustration, activating the tool.
 However, now the tool is applying fixes, and the page is changing under you.
 You can no longer find the emergency information you need.
+The heading 1 you were using is now gone for some reason, as part of a "ai generated fix."
 The emergency information page is less accessible with the tool than it was without it, but you just had precious minutes wasted by it anyway, and now your actual life is in danger.
+These annoyances have become so disruptive to some screen reader users that extensions have been created to block the network resources of various accessibility overlay.
+That's right, these companies product do such a bad job at helping the users they claim to help that users are resorting to blocking those products from working.

 Security threats

 Also, as mentioned above, accessibility overlay products cannot modify pages iframe into them.
 Overlays cannot be given special permissions by browsers, because by the very nature of scripts being remote, they present a huge security risk to other resources.
-Imagine what happens if the code from one overlay company is allowlisted in a browser to allow it to run across origin.
+Imagine what happens if the code from one overlay company is somehow permitted to be allow listed in a browser to allow it to run across origin.
 One day, seeing that this hypothetical overlay is a high value target because it gets to run across origins, an international criminal organization decides to hack this overlay vendor and embed malicious script into the overlay.
-Now, every time a credit card is entered inside an `iframe origin, this script would be capable of steeling this information. however, these tools not only can't access and fix these embeded tools, they present a security threat to the sites they are trying to fix, even for all the millions of users who do not need them.
-Imagine there is an accessibility overlay named helloworld. helloworld is used by many major brands including goodguy.com, sweatshirts.com, bobsemail.net, etc. Some of these sites are high value targets, processing personally identifiable information for customers, such as addresses, photos, credit card information, familial relations, etc. Now, imagine that helloworld, being installed on each of these sites is fetched every time the page loads, which is necessary to give customers of each of these products helloworld's a11y fixes.
-Even though helloworld is cautious of security best practices and its customers all use subresource integrity checks on helloworlds script tags, helloworld needs to be constantly updated with new accessibility remediations.
-Since helloworld needs these new accessibility checks to be run when the page loads, these checks cannot be included in the subresource checks provided by the first party sites, because helloworld downloads lists of remediations to apply to the site once it loads, and applies real changes to elements on the page to make them accessible as those elements appear on the site.
-However, one day, helloworld is hacked, and the accessibility checks are secretly modified to inject new script tags into sites processing certain high value information.
-Additionally, event handlers are covertly added by the unknowing helloworld's remediations that steel user data.
-All of this happens in the background as part of accessibility overlay remediations.
-Additionally, some sites have information in the DOM that is not yet visible, like a users stored contact information, which the site fetches in the background, so it is ready when the time comes to actually use such information.
+Now, every time a credit card is entered inside an `iframe origin, this script would be capable of steeling this information, defeating one of the most powerful security primitives on the web. however, these tools not only can't access and fix these embedded tools, they present a security threat to the sites they are trying to fix, even for all the millions of users who do not need them.
+Imagine there is an accessibility overlay named fixme.inc . fixme.inc is used by many major brands including goodguy.com, sweatshirts.com, bobsemail.net, etc. Some of these sites are high value targets, processing personally identifiable information for customers, such as addresses, photos, credit card information, familial relations, etc. Now, imagine that fixme.inc , being installed on each of these sites is fetched every time the page loads, which is necessary to give customers of each of these products accessibility fixes identified by fixme.inc .
+Even though fixme.inc is cautious of security best practices and its customers all use sub resource integrity checks on fixme.inc 's script tags, fixme.inc needs to be constantly updated with new accessibility remediations.
+Since fixme.inc needs these new accessibility checks to be run when the page loads, these checks cannot be included in the sub resource checks provided by the first party sites.
+If this were the case, the integrity hash would need to be updated every time new fixes were added, which would be a huge burden on the website developers.
+Given that fixme.inc applies real changes to elements on the page to make them accessible as those elements appear on the site, these dynamic updates that are applied have quite a bit of power.
+Imagine, one day, fixme.inc is hacked, and the accessibility checks are secretly modified to inject new script tags into sites processing certain high value information.
+Additionally, event handlers are covertly added by the new malicious fixme.inc remediations that steel user data.
+All of this happens in the background as part of accessibility overlay remediations and the user has no idea this is happening.
+Additionally, some sites preload information in the DOM that is not yet visible, like a users stored contact information, which the site fetches in the background, so it is ready when the time comes to actually use such information.
 This information can be stolen by accessibility remediations without any modification to the visible page.
-Not a single one of these vulnerabilities is present in installed assistive technologies, because installed technologies do not run on hundreds of thousands or millions of computers that do not need them.
+Accessibility overlays can see anything in the webpage, even things that aren't visible yet, if they are physically on the page.
+Not a single one of these vulnerabilities is present in installed assistive technologies, because installed assistive technologies do not run on hundreds of thousands or millions of computers that do not need them.
+Simply put, the attack surface of an installed assistive technology, even a web extension or user script, is simply only limited to the users who have installed it.

-Additionally, operating systems allow tools for a disabled user to always run, and start when the system starts.
-The accessibility overlays included on sites are only available for individual sites.
+Operating systems allow tools for a disabled user to always run, and start when the system starts.
+Meanwhile, The accessibility overlays included on sites are only available for individual sites.
+They don't migrate with the user, presenting an interface that users always have.
 Webpages generally are much slower at doing most AI tasks, and are generally not going to be designed to do computer vision tasks, robust synchronized highlighting, etc. These are tasks where having access to the features of operating systems that are directly running on hardware without as many restrictions are desired.
 Some of these features are simply more versatile on the actual operating system, where they can use as much of the screen as they want and are able to be installed once instead of haphazardly applied on random sites, only to not be available to other sites.
 An installed assistive technology has none of these restrictions. overlays must try to make everybody happy.
 There are disabilities that require fixes that then break the experience for someone with other types of disabilities.
-For example, some people with low vision like higher contrast and annimations that make new elements appearing on the page very obvious.
-They also like the cursor to blink so that it is easier for them to find.
-However people with certain cognitive impairments like ADHD sometimes get distracted by these remediations and prefer their own techniques like reduced motion, no animations, no blinking, etc. Installed technologies know what the user wants because the user or a users trusted trainer installed them.
+For example, some people with low vision like higher contrast and animations that make the location of new elements appearing on the page very obvious.
+Some also might like the cursor to blink so that it is easier for them to find.
+However people with certain cognitive impairments like ADHD sometimes get distracted by these remediations and prefer their own techniques like reduced motion, no animations, no blinking, etc. There are even people with severe forms of epilepsy that really don't want things blinking, spinning, etc. as a matter of personal safety.
+Installed technologies know what the user wants because the user or a user's trusted trainer installed them, set them up, and customized them.
 In addition to this, installed technologies do not deal with sandboxes and can do much more with the users system. they can grab screenshots of the page to do AI, work directly with the hardware to prevent flashing, have very accurate speech output that can be synchronized with the computers graphics so it can highlight things anywhere on screen, scroll text, control the mouse pointer and keyboard, zoom in on specific regions, install its own drivers, prevent the user from focusing on more than one thing at a time, etc. An installed assistive technology is also going to be available for the user on any site the user desires, not just on sites with the overlay.
 Since installed tools are not applied by random sites, they can persist user settings, and never require the user to activate them on individual sites.
 Also, installed assistive technologies are not bound by the security policies of individual sites, so they can freely interact with third-party content.
 They are installed once, trusted at install time, and only get installed by users who are disabled, not millions of other people thus they do not present a clear and present danger to every user of the sites installing overlays.

 Overlays: annoying, dangerous, misplaced